nhsconnect/national-document-repository-infrastructure/infrastructure/modules/sns/README.md

   # Required: Name of the topic to create
   topic_name = "alerts-topic"

-  # Required: AWS account ID (used in feedback and policy generation)
+  # Required: AWS account ID
   current_account_id = "123456789012"

-  # Required: Protocol to use for the subscription (e.g., "lambda", "sqs", "email")
+  # Required: Protocol to use for the subscription
   topic_protocol = "sqs"

   # Required: ARN of the KMS key for encryption